aleron75/redlog/README.md

     sudo ln -s /path/to/redlog_project/redlog /usr/bin/redlog

+A script that runs after `composer install` should already create an `.env` file.
-Copy the `.env.example` file into `.env` and customize it according to your Redmine settings.
+If it doesn't work, manually copy the `.env.example` file into `.env`.

+Then, customize `.env` file according to your Redmine settings.

 **Note:** customize letters of activities according to your preferences and bind them to your Reddmine's ids.